 You can juice your own fruits or buy a 100% unpasteurized fruit juice (no sugar added) to use as the base in your smoothies instead of water.
 Not only will this boost the nutrition value, but it will also add some sweetness.

 A lot of people overlook the value of spices, believing that their only place is on a dinner plate.
 However, they can also be used to add flavor and nutrition to your smoothies.
 Some great ones to try include ginger, cinnamon, cayenne pepper and turmeric.
 Turmeric and cinnamon are my fave (both help burn belly fat, by the way).

 For those looking to get their daily dose of protein (vegans and fitness heads), you can spruce up your fruit smoothies with natural proteins like hemp, spirulina and almonds.
 Pea protein is another option, if you don’t mind the fact that it’s starch-based.

 8. Fatten it up with oils

-If you want to bulk up or get extra energy, then turn to healthy fats from oils like coconut, hemp, avocado and flax.
+If you want to bulk up or get extra energy, then turn to healthy fats from oils like coconut oil, hemp, avocado oil and flax seed oil.
 A lot of vegan athletes add coconut oil for the extra energy/fuel to burn.